Get the details on your registration: learn how to manage your waitlist, withdraw from courses, audit courses and how to

 - Timetabling conflict: You cannot be enrolled in more than one class scheduled at the same time.
-To resolve this conflict, you will need to drop the conflicting course.
+To resolve this conflict, you will need to withdraw from the conflicting course.

 - Holds on your Account: You will not be offered a seat from the waitlist if there are any holds on your Camosun student account that prevent enrolment.
 A hold is a restriction placed on your account related to outstanding fees or other unresolved obligations with the College.

 - Missing prerequisites or co-requisites: You must satisfy all prerequisite or co-requisite requirements in order to enroll from the waitlist.

 - Enrolment in another section of the same course: You cannot be enrolled in more than one section of the same course.
-To resolve this issue you will need to drop the other section of the same course.
+To resolve this issue you will need to withdraw from the other section of the same course.

-- Registration credit limits: If your schedule exceeds 18 credit hours (or 22 for students with a cumulative GPA of greater than 6.0) you will not be able to register.
-You will need to drop one of your current courses so that you don't exceed the credit limit in order to register in the waitlisted course.
+- Registration credit limits: If your schedule exceeds 18 credit hours (or 21 for students with a cumulative GPA of greater than 6.0) you will not be able to register.
+You will need to withdraw from one of your current courses so that you don't exceed the credit limit in order to register in the waitlisted course.

 You can view your waitlisted classes and position by logging into myCamosun.

 Withdrawing from a waitlist

-If you drop a course that you are waitlisted for, the class will be removed from your timetable and you will lose your position on the waitlist.
+If you withdraw from a course that you are waitlisted for, the class will be removed from your timetable and you will lose your position on the waitlist.